Siniša Mali plagiarism scandal

-Due to the scandal outbreak, Mali was never officially promoted to the rank of the doctor of philosophy, which didn't prevent pro-government media to title him that way.
-On the electoral list for the 2018 Belgrade elections, he even named "doctor of philosophy" as his "occupation".
-On 12 December 2019, the Senate of the Belgrade University unanimously annulled Mali's doctorate due to plagiarism.
-Ten days later, Mali removed info on his doctoral degree from his official biography on the Ministry of Finance website, but he remained in office, refusing to step down and calling the decision political.
+Due to the scandal, Mali was never officially awarded a doctorate, but government media still referred to him as holding it and he wrote his occupation as "Doctor of Philosophy" in the 2018 electoral list in Belgrade.
+On 12 December 2019, the Senate of the Belgrade University unanimously annulled his doctorate due to plagiarism.
+Ten days later, Mali removed his degree information from his biography on the Ministry of Finance website, but he refused to step down and called the annulment a political decision.